Use the platform to find, review, organize, prioritize, and fix accessibility issues. The issues (findings) are grouped within projects and tasks.

 Scan results list each finding under the violated rule.
 Select the rule on the Scan results page to get to the list of findings.

-Manual test results list each finding on its own and note the instances and frequency.
+Manual evaluation results list each finding on its own and note the instances and frequency.
 Select the finding ID on the Evaluations page to learn more about each finding.

 What's next?

-If you want to learn more about digital accessibility, head to the Access Academy for detailed courses.
+- To learn more about digital accessibility, head to the Level Access Academy for detailed courses.

 Comments